wu-semsys/beam_tutorial/beam_technical_documentation_v3.md

 ![System Description](./images/system_descr_element.png)

 This element can be used to add a textual representation of the depicted system as a whole.
-Note: While this element looks identical to the context description one, there is a semantic difference in the element type for downstream processing of the BEAM model to distinguish between them.

-> Colour: <span style="color:"> --- </span>
+> Colour: <span style="color:#F0FFED"> #F0FFED </span>
 >
 > Shape: text
 >